Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

     For detailed information on the different posting types, see [Posting types](../Operation/03_CheckPostingHistory.md#posting-types).

 - [EXCEL]
     Click this button to export the stock history as an Excel file.

-For detailed information on all columns, see [Posting history](./02a_PostingHistory.md).